nitedani/node-raft-redis/README.md

-Consensus for node microservices, based on a simplified verison of the [raft algorithm](https://raft.github.io/).
+Consensus for node microservices, based on a simplified version of the [raft algorithm](https://raft.github.io/).
 Requires redis as a medium.

 Features automatic discovery of the services of same kind.
 Selects one instance of a microservice as leader.